Is your Life Insurance policy subject to inheritance tax?

 Throughout this article, we offer insights into this topic – not advice.
 If you need expert guidance, an inheritance tax adviser can help.

-Keen to see if life insurance can help to avoid inheritance tax?
+Keen to see how to make sure your life insurance policy isn’t subject to inheritance tax?

 Let’s start.